basvaneijk/ELROWTP/docs/AR Camera-unity.md

 ## GUIDE to have main camera of mobile as background:

 * Step 1: Drag the "Background Camera 1" prefab located in the directory assets/framework to the scene.
-* Step 2: edit MainCamera object with this settings:
+* Step 2: edit MainCamera object with these settings:

 		Clear Flags 	: Depth only
 		Culling Mask	: mixed...    (everything except CameraSphere(layer)).
 		Depth		: 1

 ## How it works:
 A webcamtexture in the scene takes the input of a camera/webcam.